-- The Finance Minister's budget speech reflected the government's intentions to implement the schemes for welfare and skill development of minorities such as, Multi-Sectoral Development Programme, and, Upgrading Skills and Training in Traditional Arts/Crafts for Development (USTAD) effectively in FY 2016-17. - 50.9 percent of the total budget of Ministry of Minority Affairs has been allocated for educational empowerment of minorities.
+- There is no new announcement of a policy or programme for religious minorities in the Union Budget 2016-17. - Budget speech claims focus on implementing the schemes for welfare and skill development of minorities such as Multi-Sectoral Development Programme (MSDP), and Upgrading Skills and Training in Traditional Arts/Crafts for Development (USTTAD) more effectively in FY 2016-17.